-The Plains CO2 Reduction (PCOR) Partnership is a collaborative effort of more than 80 public and private sector stakeholders that is laying the groundwork for practical and environmentally sound sequestration of anthropogenic carbon dioxide (CO2) emissions from stationary sources in the central interior of North America (Figure 1).
-The PCOR Partnership is one of the seven regional partnerships that were initiated in the fall of 2003 under the U.S. Department of Energy's (DOE's) Regional Carbon Sequestration Partnerships Program.
-Phase II of the program was initiated in the fall of 2005 and Phase III was initiated in the fall of 2007.
+The Plains CO2 Reduction (PCOR) Partnership is a collaborative effort of more than 80 public and private sector stakeholders that is laying the groundwork for practical and environmentally sound sequestration of anthropogenic carbon dioxide (CO2) emissions from stationary sources in a formally designated area in the central interior of North America (Figure 1).
+The PCOR Partnership is one of the seven regional partnerships that were initiated in the fall of 2003 under the U.S. Department of Energy's (DOE's) Regional Carbon Sequestration Partnership Program.
+Phase III of the RCSP Program was initiated in the fall of 2007 and will be completed in the fall of 2018.

-Outreach and education during Phase III will be accomplished through Task 2 of the PCOR Partnership Program, and will be ongoing over the full 10-year period of the program.
-This document is the initial outreach plan for Phase III.
+Outreach and education during Phase III will be accomplished through Task 2 of the PCOR Partnership Program and will be ongoing over the full 10-year period of the program.
+The original Phase III outreach action plan was prepared at the onset of Budget Period (BP) 3 in the spring of 2008.
+This document is the update for BP4 of Phase III.
 Because negotiations continue with respect to the core of the Phase III effort in the PCOR Partnership region-the location and character of the two commercial-scale geologic sequestration demonstration projects-this document does not address demonstration project-level outreach activities in detail.
-As such, this document should be viewed as a "living plan" that will be reviewed annually and revised as needed.
-Formal updates are scheduled for the beginning of Budget Period Two in the spring of 2010 and at the beginning of Budget Period Three in the spring of 2016.
+As such, this document should be viewed as a "living plan" that will be reviewed annually and updated as needed.
+Separate outreach plans will be developed as appropriate and in consultation with partners for each of the demonstration projects and will be appended to this general planning document as approved.
+Separate plans are also in development for outreach to key audiences, including landowners and Native American populations, and those will be appended to this document as approved.

-The Phase III outreach emphasis is on expanded delivery and exposure using the capabilities and products put in place during Phases I and II.
+The Phase III outreach emphasis overall continues to be on expanded delivery and exposure using the capabilities and products put in place during Phases I and II.
 This document is intended to provide a general and flexible framework for outreach activities both at the regional and project site level.
-As such, this plan provides a description of the general approach, audiences, strategies and products to be used in outreach during Phase III.
+As such, this plan provides a description of the general approach, audiences, strategies, and products to be used in outreach during Phase III.
 The report appendices contain supplementary background on regional considerations, audiences, outreach materials, and outreach methods and protocols.